Program Details

 The Honours Bachelor of Behaviour Analysis (S303) is a fast-track degree program that takes an in-depth look at applied behaviour analysis (ABA)—a field of study that uses a systematic and analytical approach to modify behaviour in a desirable way.

-This program is open to students who have completed two years of a behavioural science technology advanced diploma program with a minimum GPA of 3.0 or graduated from a behavioural science technician diploma program with a minimum GPA of 3.0.
+Apply to this program stream if you have completed two years of a behavioural science technology advanced diploma program with a minimum GPA of 3.0 or graduated from a behavioural science technician diploma program with a minimum GPA of 3.0.

-Students will complete a bridge semester during the spring/summer (semester 4) before joining the third year (semester 5) of the four-year degree program.
+You will complete a bridge semester during the spring/summer (semester 4) and will then join the third year (semester 5) of the four-year degree program.

 ABA is an effective practice that is often used with populations who have: